janestreet/bonsai/docs/guide/01-virtual_dom.md

 event_handlers](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Event_handlers).

-Attributes can be used to tweak the appearance and behavior of the nodes that they are attached to, for instance, by adding placeholder text to a
+Attributes can be used to tweak the appearance and behavior of the nodes that they are attached to.
+For example, you can add placeholder text to a
 textbox:

 ```{=html}